-Recommendation #2: Clarity of Roles
+Recommendation #3: Clarity of Roles

 It is recommended that clear and consistent direction be provided by top management regarding the roles of DAGs and MBC staff at all levels.
-Although the VPM identifies the VE team members and their respective roles, many of those interviewed from both departments stated that there needs to be a greater clarity of their respective roles.
+Although the VPM identifies the VE team members and their respective roles, many of those interviewed from both departments stated that there needs to be a greater clarity and understanding of each others roles.

-The meaning of GC Section 12529.6 wording "under the direction of" must be clearly defined and adhered to in a consistent manner throughout both departments in a manner that emphasizes teamwork and recognizes the unique training, expertise and contributions of all members of the team.
+The meaning of Government Code (GC) Section 12529.6 wording "under the direction of" must be clearly defined and adhered to throughout both departments in a consistent manner that emphasizes teamwork and recognizes the unique training, expertise and contributions of all members of the team.
 If necessary, legislative changes should be sought to provide additional clarity.

-Although HQES management stated that it has been HQES' position that MBC is the client, interview responses indicate that this is not clearly understood or accepted.
+Although HQES management stated that it has been HQES' position that MBC is the client, interview responses indicate that this is neither clearly understood nor accepted.
+Comments during the interviews indicate there is no common understanding or acceptance of the meaning of these terms at all levels in both departments.
+Staff interviewed revealed continuing confusion, disagreement or acceptance of the meaning of "direction" and "client", including disagreement as to who is authorized to speak on behalf of the client on a statewide basis.
 Therefore, management must clarify and ensure a consistent understanding and application of the term, which should be included in the joint training recommended below and incorporated in all appropriate manuals.

-Recommendation #3: Consistent and Unified VE Process
+Recommendation #4: Consistent and Unified VE Process